 This deep procurement model is highly scalable.
-Monitor has modeled an enterprise for commercial procurement of fruits and vegetables similar to SERP that would sell directly to bulk buyers-organized retail and agri-processing sectors.
-The model provides savings to the purchaser at the top of the supply chain (ranging from 17 to 24 percent), income benefit to the small farmer (from 10 to 30 percent, depending on farm size and the portion of a farmer's income that accrues from fruits and vegetables), and profitability for the operator of such a network after three years.
+Monitor has modeled an enterprise for commercial procurement of fruits and vegetables similar to SERP that would sell directly to bulk buyers - organized retail and agri-processing sectors.
+The model provides savings to the purchaser at the top of the supply chain (ranging from 17 to 24 percent), Small farmers receive significant savings on their per-sale transaction costs - up to 90 percent per sale - and fair terms for their produce at collection stations relatively close to their homes.

+income benefit to the small farmer (from 10 to 30 percent, depending on farm size and the portion of a farmer's income that accrues from fruits and vegetables), and profitability for the operator of such a network after three years.